Independent Vape Industry Conference.

-The 20th May is fast approaching.
-It is on this date that the Tobacco and Related Products Regulations come into full effect.
+The 20th May, on this date that the Tobacco and Related Products Regulations come into full effect.
 What will then happen?
 Will the regulations be enforced and policed?
 What will the MHRA be doing with all the data it has received?
 Are Trading Standards adequately prepared?
 What role will the Department of Health be playing?
 These are all critically important questions and I am delighted that representatives of all these organisations will be speaking at the Independent Vape Industry Conference being held in Manchester on the 27th April.

 I really do believe that this conference is a must attend event for all those involved in the independent vape industry.

 This is the first conference aimed specifically at the independent vape industry and focused exclusively on issues of direct relevance to the independent vape industry.

 - Sir Kevin Barron MP, Senior Labour MP and Vice Chairman of the APPG on Smoking and Health